Halloween schedules and events for the Killeen-Fort Hood area

 The city of Nolanville recommends residents observe Halloween from 6 to 8 p.m. on the Oct.
 31.

 Car show parking will be held across the street from PitStop Bar and Grill.
-To submit a Car show entry,p Pre-registration runs through Oct.
+To submit a Car show entry, pre-registration runs through Oct.
 15 and costs $15.
 Club registration is also available. $125/club for registration for 10 members.
 Clubs can contact lonestarmopars21@gmail.com if they have more then 10 members.
 To enter chili, the registration fee is $20.
 To access pre-registration go to https://www.eventbrite.com/e/158497453149.

 Day of registration will begin at 1:30 p.m. with a $20 registration fee.